Bacon is one of the quintessential Saturday morning foods.

 I am all about time-savers in the kitchen.

 One of my favorite time-savers in the kitchen is to bake bacon in the oven.

-Why would I need to bake bacon?
-I don’t have time to babysit it on the stove as I flip each piece to ensure even cooking.
+The next favorite plus to this method is that when I bake bacon, I don’t have time to babysit it on the stove as I flip each piece to ensure even cooking.

 Baking bacon makes it so much easier to prepare and frees up my hands to accomplish other tasks that need my attention – in or out of the kitchen.

 Or maybe you’re wondering something else all together, like how to bake bacon.

 I didn’t know how to do this at first either.